kubeckaj/JKCS.py-Manual/docs/source/Citation.rst

 JKCS
 ----

-When you use any JKCS command, please, cite please the following:
+When you use any JKCS command, please, cite the following paper that basically introduced JKCS to the world:

 .. tabs::